Khoda Baksh Chowdhury: 2004 Dhaka grenade attack case

 In 2007, after the military-backed government assumed office, fresh investigation into the case was launched on the 2004 Dhaka grenade attack.

 In July 2008, on completion of investigation CID prosecuted 22 accused and trial began.
 After Awami League formed government in 2009, prosecution filed a petition to launch further investigation into the incident in June 2009.
-In July 2011, 23 months after further investigation, CID submitted a supplementary chargesheet where Chowdhury, along with two other former inspectors general, was implicated.
-He appeared before the Metropolitan Magistrate’s Court and the Judge rejected bail prayer.
+In July 2011, 23 months after further investigation, CID submitted a supplementary chargesheet where many new names, mostly BNP leaders and some former officials of the government including the son of former prime minister Khaleda Zia, Tarique Rahman, former deputy minister Abdus Salam Pintu, former member of parliament Kazi Shah Mofazzal Hossain Kaikobad and some officials of the Home Ministry, Police, Directorate General of Forces Intelligence (DGFI), National Security Intelligence (NSI) and Prime Minister's Office (PMO) were added.

-As Trial of the case resumed, Chowdhury was charged under Section 218 (creating false document) and Section 330 (extorting confession) of Bangladesh Penal Code and granted bail.

-Chowdhury was convicted in October 2018 by a Dhaka lower court but High Court stayed the conviction and granted bail in January 2019.

-On 1 December 2024, he was acquitted by high court in August 21 grenade attack cases.
+On 1 December 2024, high court acquitted Tarique Rahman, and 48 others in August 21 grenade attack cases.
+On 3rd September 2025, Appellate Division of the Supreme Court upheld the High Court verdict.